jkrempus/pfft/README.md

 ##pfft

 The pretty fast fourier transform (pfft) is a fast, in place power of two split format fft library.
 It is written in D, but can also be used from C and other languages that support calling C functions.
+Its source can be found at http://github.com/jerro/pfft.